 Shame is different from guilt.
 Guilt says, “I did something wrong.”
 Shame says, “I am something wrong.”
 Most of the time, shame operates beneath conscious awareness.
 You do not walk around thinking about it.
 You walk around feeling anxious, hypervigilant, perfectionistic, or terrified of judgment.

 Anxiety becomes one of the primary ways the psyche protects you from that shame.
-The constant vigilance, the need to control, the people-pleasing, the procrastination that looks like laziness but is actually a terror of failure.
+The constant vigilance, the need to control, the people-pleasing, the avoidance that looks like laziness but is actually a terror of failure.
 These are all ways of managing an unconscious belief that you are not okay.
 This is not something you can think your way out of.
 It requires a therapeutic relationship where those patterns can surface safely and gradually shift.

 Our clinical approach is grounded in relational psychodynamic and psychoanalytic theory, with trauma-informed care woven into everything we do.
 We pay close attention to the therapeutic relationship itself, because the patterns that create anxiety in your life will eventually show up in the therapy room too.